 There is an asynchrony between thoughts and actions that I am compelled to explore.
 Painting — as the production of images with the body — allows me to inhabit this hiatus, to expand it.

 My work emerges from a combination of opportunistic, meditative and ruminative attitudes.
-I take inspiration and materials from the streets of London and Rome, empty shop windows, markets, discarded objects, walls.
+I take inspiration and materials from the streets, empty shop windows, markets, discarded objects, walls.

 I collect and reuse materials coming from a variety of sources.
 These materials challenges my control over the work.
-This attitude sabotages my automatic responses, keeping me in a state of openness, and also make the line between me and the world fluctuate.
+This attitude sabotages my automatic responses, keeping me in a state of openness.

 To explore this tension I often use formal models and visual units from collective narrative structures.
 Used as critical devices, my subjective apprehension of reality and my personal memories transform and interrogate those same narratives of morality, power, sexuality, and desire.